sger/flux/docs/proposals/0115_actor_concurrency_roadmap.md

 - supervision and monitors
 - deterministic test/simulation handlers for actors
 - effect sealing for spawn boundaries
-- shared-memory concurrency in a separate future proposal
+- shared-memory concurrency beyond actors in a separate future proposal